 - a.
-Eligible participants are: - All customers of POUs. - ii.
+Eligible participants are: - i.
+All customers of POUs. - ii.
 All customers of federal power marketing administrations. - iii.
-The following customers of CCAs, energy service providers, and electrical corporations: - Customers participating with backup generators. - Customers participating through incentive Option 2, Option 3 or Option 4 described in Chapter 4, Chapter 5, and Chapter 6, respectively. - Water agencies, which include water utilities, wastewater facilities, and irrigation districts. - iv.
+The following customers of CCAs, energy service providers, and electrical corporations: - Customers participating with backup generators. - Customers participating through incentive Option 2 or Option 3 described in Chapter 4 and Chapter 5, respectively. - Water agencies, which include water utilities, wastewater facilities, and irrigation districts. - iv.
 All customers of tribal utilities. - b.
 A participant is not eligible to receive incentives if the participant's load-reduction resource with the DSGS provider is: - i.
 Enrolled in the Emergency Load Reduction Program or the Base Interruptible Program or the Agricultural Pump Interruptible Program. - ii.
 Receiving payment or accounting for the same reduction in use of electricity, including energy export, through any other utility, CCA, or state program, except critical peak pricing rate plans. - iii.
 A cogeneration facility with a power purchase agreement.1 - c.
 DSGS providers may include additional eligibility requirements for their participants. - d.
-Customers must also meet the eligibility requirements specific to the incentive option in which they are enrolled, as described in Chapters 3-6.
+Customers must also meet the eligibility requirements specific to the incentive option in which they are enrolled, as described in Chapters 3-5.